syrupy-project/syrupy/README.md

 ## Benchmarks

-Benchmarks are automatically published to https://tophat.github.io/syrupy/dev/bench/.
+Benchmarks are automatically published to <https://tophat.github.io/syrupy/dev/bench/>.

 ## Known Limitations

 - `pytest-xdist` support only partially exists.
 There is no issue when it comes to reads however when you attempt to run `pytest --snapshot-update`, if running with more than 1 process, the ability to detect unused snapshots is disabled.
 See [#535](https://github.com/tophat/syrupy/issues/535) for more information.
-- _Extremely_ large snapshots may fail due to a known Python core library bug.
-See [#577](https://github.com/tophat/syrupy/issues/577) and [cpython #65452](https://github.com/python/cpython/issues/65452).

 _We welcome contributions to patch these known limitations._

 ## Contributing